Makorg123/iNeuron_Assignment/README.md

 # iNeuron_Assignment
-## This is all about the Assignments given from iNeuron
+## This is all about the Assignments given By iNeuron